 We do not set for any subjects so that the class teacher has a good understanding of all pupils, their abilities, challenges and progress.
+This means that effective differentiation is crucial.

-We make cross-curricular links in learning through the topics our Curriculum is organised into.
-This supports teachers in ensuring that there is a clear purpose for writing which links to other areas of the curriculum wherever possible and that maths skills can be applied during science for example.
+We make cross-curricular links in learning through the International Primary Curriculum themes.
+This supports teachers in ensuring that there is a clear purpose for writing which links to other areas of the curriculum wherever possible.

-Our emphasis is on ensuring we teach the children the knowledge and skills they need and provide meaningful and interesting opportunities to apply these in a range of contexts across the curriculum, for example applying Mathematical and English skills in Science, History and Geography.
+Our emphasis is on ensuring we teach the children the skills they need and provide meaningful and interesting opportunities to apply these skills in a range of contexts across the curriculum, for example applying Mathematical and English skills in Science, History and Geography.